parhelia512/DanglingLang/README.md

 The features that have been implemented during this project are:
 * Three data types: integers, booleans, records;
+* Equality operator on structs works comparing field by field;
 * Implicit variable typing;
 * Main arithmetic instructions, including power and factorial;
 * Main logic operators (and, or, not);